-When a Coinbase user sends cryptocurrency from their wallet, the address it comes "from" is one of Coinbase's many hot wallet addresses.
-Any crypto sent back to that address would be sent to Coinbase, not your own wallet.
+When a Coinbase user sends cryptocurrency from their crypto balance, the address it comes "from" is one of Coinbase's many hot wallet addresses.
+Any crypto sent back to that address would be sent to Coinbase, not your own crypto balance.

 For returns being sent back to a Coinbase customer, you can:

 Send the return back to the sender's registered Coinbase email address and our system will match this to their account

 Ask the sender to sign in, go to a crypto currency balance of their choice, and generate a new address buy selecting Receive

 Ask the sender to provide an address from their Coinbase account; each address here is capable of receiving and matching a refund

 Once you have a cryptocurrency or email address provided for refund, you can send the funds.

 Please note, Coinbase only supports receiving specific cryptocurrencies.
 Any cryptocurrency that is sent to the address of another cryptocurrency will be lost (if you send BTC to a BCH address, these funds will not be recoverable).

 If the party you are trying to return funds to is not using Coinbase, you will need to reach out to them directly in order to get an address that can accept returns.